-While I haven’t always been good with money, and I have definitely made mistakes in the past, I have learned a lot and enjoy talking about it.
-I also enjoy helping others learn how to improve their personal financial situation too!
+While I haven’t always been good with money, and I have made mistakes in the past, I have learned a lot and enjoy talking about it.
+I also enjoy helping others learn how to improve their financial situation too!

 Learn how to separate work and life.
 Being a blogger can mean that your work-life balance can get out of whack, and this is because it is so easy in today’s world to constantly be connected.

 Isaiah Grant started Dream Fitness Client Academy, which started as a side hustle and sells marketing consulting and is now making $13,000 revenue/mo.

 I grew up in a single-parent household, by nature I had to learn entrepreneurship.
 My mom was low-income and disabled, so I had to focus on being a provider from the age of 10.
 I was flipping CDs, DVDs, trading cards, and anything else I could get my hands on all throughout middle & high school.

 Believe In Yourself – Be your biggest fan and pat yourself on the back because no one else will!

 In 10th grade, I was assigned to an entrepreneurship class where there were only two people in the class including myself.
 I had thoughts of dropping out of the class, however, I decided to stay.
 This was the best decision I ever made in my life because this is where I made my 24-page business plan that would become the company that I have today.
 During the first three years of the company, I focused on providing branding and marketing services to local businesses and coaches.
 What I learned from these years, helped me create the perfect signature product that I now provide to fitness professionals to help them sell high ticket services.